Cyclist films commute to shame negligent drivers

 If you are a cyclist who has been injured in a road traffic accident that was caused by the actions of a negligent motorist, you may be entitled to claim compensation.
-This is where Sheldon Davidson Solicitors’ personal injury team can help.
+This is where Sheldon Davidson Solicitors’ team of Personal Injury Solicitors in Manchester can help.

-We have a wealth of experience in handling such cases and a strong track record of obtaining medical care and compensation for our clients.
+We have a wealth of experience in handling all manner of personal injury claims.
+Whether you are looking to bring a bicycle accident claim, a road traffic accident claim or a medical negligence claim, Sheldon Davidson Solicitors have a strong track record of obtaining medical care and compensation for our clients.
 As your claim must be submitted within three years of the accident’s occurrence, you should contact us for advice as promptly as possible.

-You can call the team on 0808 9000 990, or alternatively you can make an enquiry by filling in our online claim form.
+You can call the team for a no-obligation assessment of your claim, or alternatively, you can make an enquiry by completing our online claim form.